wellyshen/react-cool-form/docs/api-reference/use-form.md

 `(element: HTMLElement) => void`

-This method allows us to [integrate an existing form](../getting-started/integration-an-existing-form) or [any container where inputs are used](../examples/without-using-a-form-element.md) with React Cool Form.
+This method allows us to integrate [an existing form](../getting-started/integration-an-existing-form#hook-into-a-form) or [a container where inputs are used](../getting-started/integration-an-existing-form#without-using-a-form-element) with React Cool Form.

 ### field